Maryam-Allahyari/Assignment_3_6210/README.md

 # Assignment_3_6210
-Maryam's code for Assignment 2 to go through
+Maryam's code for Assignment 2 to go through.